devtut/generate/docs/sql/finding-duplicates-on-a-column-subset-with-detail.md

 ---
-metaTitle: "Finding Duplicates on a Column Subset with Detail"
+metaTitle: "SQL - Finding Duplicates on a Column Subset with Detail"
 description: "Students with same name and date of birth"
 ---